Canadian youth share their priorities for Budget 2023

-Between January and April 2022, Canadian students participated in the Student Budget Consultation, an annual initiative coordinated by CIVIX to engage youth in the federal government’s pre-budget consultation process.
+Between January and March 2023, Canadian students participated in the Student Budget Consultation, an annual initiative coordinated by CIVIX to engage youth in the federal government’s pre-budget consultation process.

 Other points of interest in the preliminary survey results include: